Harness The Healing Power Of Water

 Conversely, taking hot baths after hard exercise may hinder exercise recovery.
 Totally passive recovery (complete rest) is not an effective way to recover.
 Active recovery is far more beneficial, including ice baths for the entire body.
 Let's examine further how ice baths may prove helpful for injury recovery.

-The Benefits Of Ice Baths For Injury Recovery
+The Benefits Of Ice Bath For Injury Recovery

 Cold therapy is no longer reserved just for professional athletes.
 Scientific evidence is revealing the ways cold therapy methods can help with injury recovery, possibly even preventing a trip to the ER when you're seeking ways to be in less pain.